genepi-freiburg/metaGWASmanager/README.md

 bash 02_gwasinspector.sh study_name
 ```

 GWASinspector performs an extensive quality control process on GWAS results ensuring their accuracy, proper format, and consistency across all studies using robust criteria.
-As a result, in the *cleaning/study_name/qc_output* folder, clean and harmonized files will be created along with a comprehensive report and plots (including Manhattan, QQ plots, histograms, etc) as shown below:
+As a result, in the *cleaning/study_name/qc_output* folder, clean and harmonized files will be created along with a comprehensive report and plots (including Manhattan, QQ plots, histograms, etc.) as shown below:

 ![GWASinspector output.
 Manhattan plots](images/03_GWASinspector_ManhattanQC_gckd_EUR_TopMed_20221004_quantitative_overall_4_egfr_creat_int.gwas_graph_M.png) *Manhattan plot created by GWASinpector workflow of overall eGFR creatinine in the GCKD cohort, a participating study in the CKDGenR5 consortium.*